Home Care Agency Licensing

 In addition, all licensed Home Care Agencies are subject to unannounced inspections to ensure safe levels of care in the recipient’s home.

 Existing agencies must apply for their state license immediately and may continue to operate during the license application process.
 New agencies must be licensed prior to providing services to clients.
 The Department may begin to take enforcement action against any agency which does not apply for a license within three months of the start of the licensing program.
 Hawaii Revised Statutes (HRS) section 321-14.8 establishes the authority of DOH to license home care agencies and enforce administrative rules.

 Are Agencies Required to Pay a Licensure Fee?

 Yes.
-Pursuant to Chapter 11-103, HAR, an initial licensure fee of $1,200 is due prior to issuance of the new license.
-Refer to Chapter 11-103, HAR, for more information.
+Pursuant to Chapter 11-103.1, HAR, initial licensure fees and renewal fees are due prior to issuance of the new license or license renewal.
+Refer to Chapter 11-103.1, HAR, for fee information.